Coretti Arle-Titz

-Coretti Arle-Titz (December 5, 1883 – December 14, 1951) was an American-born jazz, spiritual and pop music singer, dancer, and actress in the Russian Empire and the Soviet Union.
+Coretti Arle-Titz (December 5, 1883 – December 14, 1951) was an American-born jazz, spiritual and pop music singer, dancer and actress in the Russian Empire and the Soviet Union.

 Early life

 Coretté Elisabeth Hardy was born on December 5, 1883, in Churchville, New York, to Carrie Carter and Thomas J. Hardy.
 Thomas migrated north to Brooklyn around 1875 from Petersburg, Virginia.
 During the summer of 1879, he met and soon married Carrie Carter (another migrant from Richmond, Virginia).

 In April 1880, while employed as a servant for the Walach family (a German family living on Long Island), Carrie bore him a son.
-Unfortunately, the child did not survive and the couple traveled north to the township of Churchville, where Carrie bore two children, Coretté (1881) and Anna (b.
+The child did not survive and the couple traveled north to the township of Churchville, where Carrie bore two children, Coretté (1881) and Anna (b.
 1884).

 Sometime between 1886 and 1888, the family returned to Manhattan, where eight more children were produced, although Edward (b.
 1889), Isabella Clara (b.
 1892), Miles (b.
 1895) were the only ones to survive childhood.
 The family resided at 140 West 19th Street in the busy Midtown district.

 In early 1900, the family relocated to 448 West 54th Street in the heavily industrialized Hell's Kitchen district.
 Every tenement building and shantytown was filled with Irish immigrants who had fled from Ireland's Great Famine to seek employment on the Hudson River docks or the railroads.
 Many of those unfortunate enough to reside in this congested poverty-infested neighborhood turned to gang life.
 By April 1900, 18-year-old Coretté Hardy found employment as a copyist (transcribing documents) and used the Mt.
 Olivet Baptist Church Choir as her only musical outlet.